giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 - Please remember to use the same name of the silence for deletion in order to have your cluster fully monitored.
 - Please remember to adjust the Min and Max for scaling up back the cluster, if the requirements in terms of values on your side have changed in between as well.
 - Created silences will not be adjusted or maintained by GiantSwarm, meaning that the sole maintenance is at hands of customers.
-- It is advised to use the silencing CronJobs only for non-production workload clusters.
+- It is advised to use the silencing CronJobs only for non-production Workload Clusters.

 ## Summary

 Provided solution introduces a way to scale down and silence clusters for specifiied period of time, such as weekends to offload the costs of running resources.
-The silences themselves can be also created by hand in case of testing workload clusters in order to exclude them from the monitoring loop at Giant Swarm and unnecessary pages towards Oncall.
+The silences themselves can be also created by hand in case of testing Workload Clusters in order to exclude them from the monitoring loop at Giant Swarm and unnecessary pages towards Oncall.

 ## Further reading